 The Best Things to do in Athens

-The Acropolis is an ancient Greek complex located above the city of Athens.
-It contains several ancient buildings including the Parthenon, The Temple of Athena, and the Odeon of Herodes Atticus theatre.
+The Acropolis is an ancient site that contains several ancient buildings including the Parthenon, The Temple of Athena, and the Odeon of Herodes Atticus theatre.

 To visit the Acropolis we suggest visiting early in the morning or late in the afternoon to avoid the crowds.

-To escape the crowds and heat, go to the Acropolis Museum to learn about the history.
+To escape the crowds and heat, go to the Acropolis Museum to learn about the history of ancient Athens.
 There's a good video that shows the history of the Parthenon.

 Purchase skip the line tickets to avoid queues.
 Anything that helps you get into the site faster will help you have optimal time exploring.